Local-area augmentation system: Operation

 Local reference receivers are located around an airport at precisely surveyed locations.
 The signal received from the GPS constellation is used to calculate the position of the LAAS ground station, which is then compared to its precisely surveyed position.
 This data is used to formulate a correction message which is transmitted to users via a VHF data link.
 A receiver on the aircraft uses this information to correct the GPS signals it receives.
 This information is used to create an ILS-type display for aircraft approach and landing purposes.
 Honeywell's CAT I system provides precision approach service within a radius of 23 NM surrounding a single airport.
 LAAS mitigates GPS threats in the Local Area to a much greater accuracy than WAAS and therefore provides a higher level of service not attainable by WAAS.

-LAAS's VHF uplink signal is currently slated to share the frequency band from 108 MHz to 118 MHz with existing ILS localizer and VOR navigational aids.
-LAAS utilizes a Time Division Multiple Access (TDMA) technology in servicing the entire airport with a single frequency allocation.
+LAAS's VHF uplink signal is currently slated to share the frequency band from 108 MHz to 117.95 MHz with existing ILS localizer and VOR navigational aids.
+LAAS utilizes a time-division multiple access (TDMA) technology in servicing an entire airport with a single frequency assignment.
+Moreover, it is also beneficial, that it uses only frequency channels with 25 kHz spacing, to be compared with 50 kHz channels used by ILS and VOR.
 With future replacement of ILS, LAAS will reduce the congested VHF NAV band.

 Accuracy

-The current Category-1 (GAST-C) GBAS achieves a Category I Precision Approach accuracy of 16 m laterally and 4 m vertically.
-The goal of a to-be developed GAST-D GBAS is to provide Category III Precision Approach capability.
+The current Category-I (GAST-C) GBAS achieves a Category I precision approach accuracy of 16 m laterally and 4 m vertically.
+The goal of a to-be developed GAST-D GBAS is to provide Category III precision approach capability.
 The minimum accuracy for lateral and vertical errors of a Category III system are specified in RTCA DO-245A, Minimum Aviation System Performance Standards for Local Area Augmentation System (LAAS).
 The GAST-D GBAS will allow aircraft to land with zero visibility using 'autoland' systems.